-- 1. Employees and students may file an internal discrimination complaint with OIE within fifteen (15) working days from the date of the incident(s).
-Individuals may use the NMSU Internal Discrimination Complaint Form to submit their complaint.
+- 1. Employees and students may file an internal discrimination complaint with the Office of Institutional Equity within fifteen (15) working days from the date of the incident(s).
+Individuals may use the university Internal Discrimination Complaint Form to submit their complaint.
 The use of this form facilitates the gathering of information that is necessary to assess the complaint.
-The OIE Executive Director (or designee) may extend the filing date of a complaint beyond the fifteen (15) working days if there are extenuating circumstances. - 2.
-OIE will provide the option to the complainant of pursuing their complaint through an informal (which may include mediation) or formal process (submittal of the complaint).
+The Executive Director of the Office of Institutional Equity (or designee) may extend the filing date of a complaint beyond the fifteen (15) working days if there are extenuating circumstances. - 2.
+The Office of Institutional Equity will provide the option to the complainant of pursuing their complaint through an informal (which may include mediation) or formal process (submittal of the complaint).
 The formal internal discrimination complaint will be subject to an initial review to determine if the complaint will proceed to the investigation.
-If the initial review finds that the complaint will not be accepted for investigation, the OIE Executive Director (or designee) will inform the complainant in writing of the decision.
-The complainant may appeal the decision in writing to the Executive Vice President and Provost (or designee) within five (5) working days of receipt of the notification letter. - 3.
-If the internal discrimination complaint is accepted, the accused individual(s) will be provided a copy of the complaint and will be extended five (5) working days to provide a written response to OIE.
-OIE shall initiate the process to investigate the complaint.
+If the initial review finds that the complaint will not be accepted for investigation, the Executive Director of the Office of Institutional Equity (or designee) will inform the complainant in writing of the decision.
+The complainant may appeal the decision in writing to the Executive Vice President and Provost (or designee) within five (5) working days of receipt of the notification letter.

+- 3. If the internal discrimination complaint is accepted, the accused individual(s) will be provided a copy of the complaint and will be extended five (5) working days to provide a written response to the Office of Institutional Equity.
+The Office of Institutional Equity shall initiate the process to investigate the complaint.
 This process includes interviewing the complainant, respondent, potential witnesses and the gathering of any related documents. - 4.
 All individuals are required to cooperate with any investigation in response to allegations of discrimination.
-Refusal to cooperate in an investigation may result in disciplinary action in accordance with university policy or student code of conduct.
+Refusal to cooperate in an investigation may result in disciplinary action in accordance with university policy or Student Social Code of Conduct.
 The completion of the investigation will be within sixty (60) days of initiation unless there are extenuating circumstances.
 A report of inquiry will be generated by the investigator and forwarded to the Executive Vice President and Provost.
-Within fifteen (15) days of receipt, the Executive Vice President and Provost (or designee) will review the report and render a decision in writing to the OIE Executive Director.
+Within fifteen (15) days of receipt, the Executive Vice President and Provost (or designee) will review the report and render a decision in writing to the Executive Director of the Office of Institutional Equity.
 The standard of evidence used for internal discrimination investigations is the "preponderance of the evidence".
 Preponderance of the evidence means the greater weight of the evidence.
-The OIE Executive Director (or designee) will transmit the Executive Vice President and Provost's (or designee) decision in writing to the complainant, the accused and appropriate administrators.
-The completion of the decision transmittal exhausts the internal process available under this policy for employees, students and others or may file complaints.

-5. Penalties: Cases for students who are found to have violated the NMSU Student Code of Conduct and/or NMSU Policy Manual will be referred to Assistant Dean of Students.
-Cases for employees who are found to have violated NMSU Policy Manual will be referred to Human Resource Services/Employee and Management Services.
+The Executive Director of the Office of Institutional Equity (or designee) will transmit the Executive Vice President and Provost's (or designee) decision in writing to the complainant, the accused and appropriate administrators.
+The completion of the decision transmittal exhausts the internal process available under this policy for employees, students and others or may file complaints. - 5.
+Penalties: Cases for students who are found to have violated the university Student Social Code of Conduct and/or the university Policy Manual will be referred to Assistant Dean of Students.
+Cases for employees who are found to have violated NMSU Policy Manual will be referred to Human Resource Services, Employee and Management Services.
 Sanctions for students may include action up to and including expulsion.
-Sanctions for employees may include employment action up to an including termination in accordance with provisions of the NMSU Policy Manual.
+Sanctions for employees may include employment action up to an including termination in accordance with provisions of the university Policy Manual.